matatk/matatk.github.io/_drafts/tddaiymi6.md

         return True
 ```

-We then add 9 at the top of the range&mdash;which has to be justified by a further test, of course.
+After some [fettling of the test infrastructure](https://github.com/BillionthMonkey/NoughtsAndCrosses/commit/7b180d6aa7a618f1784257b598d963e0f1ec3ff3) we add 9 at the top of the range&mdash;which has to be justified by a further test, of course.

 ### RED another illegal move - 2014-10-01 [12:45](https://github.com/BillionthMonkey/NoughtsAndCrosses/commit/62b4302e876a65f8dfab203f90307f3cffbb4a66)
 {: style="color: red;" }